kalyanimavale/myproject/README.md

 # myproject

 ## Overview
-This project aims to [describe what the project does].
-It is designed to [explain the purpose and goals].
+This project aims to develop the standards how community behave and interact with each other and markdown contribution guidelines .
+It is designed to explain the purpose and goals.

 ## Features
 - Feature 1